 BackStory & Considerations with Zero Clearance Drains

 Luckily for me, I’m friends with Josef Erlebach.
 (I reconnected with him during the 2011 Remodeling Show.)
-A one time tile pro, he is currently serving as a VP @ Quick Drain USA.
+A one time tile pro, he is currently serving as a VP @ Quick Drain USA (now owned by Oatley).

 Josef provided the installation notes here and pics for this post.
 It covers a recent job utilizing the company’s linear drain model – PLD57 (on Amazon) – installed in a concrete slab.